szq0214/MSR-VTT-Challenge/README.md

   git clone https://github.com/szq0214/MSR-VTT-Challenge.git
   ```

-1. Our requirements is similar as [NeuralTalk2](https://github.com/karpathy/neuraltalk2).
+1. Our requirements are similar as [NeuralTalk2](https://github.com/karpathy/neuraltalk2).
 You can follow the instructions there or do the following instructions.

 ### Requirements (modified from [NeuralTalk2](https://github.com/karpathy/neuraltalk2))